sevonj/ghm_docs/docs/formats/gmf2.md

 ## Objects
 ??? info "World coords"

-    The unit of distance in all 3d coordinates are 10m (or very close anyway, I didn't check).
+    The unit of distance in all 3d coordinates is 10 m (or very close anyway).
-    Divide them by 10 to get realistic sized models
+    Divide 3d coords by 10 to get realistic sized models.

 These seem to be used as bones in characters.